How To Feel Safe In Uncertainty

 “Stay safe”.
-Intended to make people feel better it, in fact, has the opposite effect on me.
+Intended to make people feel better it has the opposite effect on me.
 The horrible words follow me like an echo everywhere I go reminding me of the pandemic.
-It exaggerates the tightness in my stomach when I walk down the street and literally see every second shop closed down.
-I can’t help but feel the pain of all these shop owners who’s lost everything in the blink of an eye.
+It exaggerates the tightness in my stomach when I walk down the street and see every second shop closed down.
+I can’t help but feel the pain of all these shop owners who’ve lost everything in the blink of an eye.
 I can’t help but think about the irony of the words “Stay safe” and why it doesn’t make me feel safe hearing it.
 The invisible fear that floats around in the air and kills random people.
 It is worse than any war as there’s no retaliation against an invisible half-dead zombie-like virus.

-I realize that feeling safe in uncertainty is not really a realistic expectation to set right now.
+I realize that feeling safe in uncertainty is not a realistic expectation to set right now.
 Asking people to feel safe when there’s an invisible killer all around is like asking someone to close their eyes and walk across a busy intersection.

 “Your feeling of safety is directly related to the amount of control you have over your environment.”

-I haven’t met anyone in my life that doesn’t desire to be in control.
+I haven’t met anyone in my life who doesn’t desire to be in control.
 Some people are just naturally more comfortable with chaos than others and need less control to feel safe in uncertainty.
 However, ultimately, we all desire the safety of prediction.
 Unpredictability shakes us out of our comfort zone and it’s simply not comfortable.

 The good news is that the only thing you need to control is the thoughts in your mind.
 You don’t have to control your environment or the people in your environment, rather, you have to control only your thoughts and emotions.

 According to science, the brain is divided into two different functional modes.
-One allows us to analytically observe and logically think, the other allows us to connect socially with the people around us.
+One allows us to analytically observe and logically think, and the other allows us to connect socially with the people around us.
 When we’re in fear our first need is for social connection and validation and we, as a result, look at others for answers on the more logical things to get us out of our predicament.
 So it’s crucial to master your fear if you want to remain safe, or in control of your own life.

 Here are three practical ways to feel safe in uncertainty.